instafluff/SecureWebSockets/README.md

-# SecureWebSockets
+# SecureWebSocketsExample
-Example of Secure Web Sockets for ContentLab article by Instafluff
+Sample Code for ContentLab on Secure WebSockets WSS with the Cloud